Matty Russell

-Matthew Russell (born 6 June 1993) is a Scottish professional rugby league footballer who plays as a or er for Wakefield Trinity in the Super League and Scotland at international level.
+Matthew Russell (born 6 June 1993) is a Scottish professional rugby league footballer who last played as a er or for the Catalans Dragons in the Super League and Scotland at international level.

-He previously played for the Wigan Warriors in the Super League, and on loan from Wigan at Hull F.C. in the top flight.
+He previously played for Wigan Warriors in the Super League, and on loan from Wigan at Hull F.C. in the top flight.
 Russell spent a season with the Gold Coast Titans in the NRL.
-He later played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Swinton Lions in the Championship.
+He later played for Warrington Wolves in the Super League, and spent time on loan from Warrington at Swinton Lions in the Championship.
 Russell also played for the Toronto Wolfpack in the Championship and the top flight.

 Background

 Russell was born in Irvine, North Ayrshire, Scotland.

 Career

 Wigan Warriors

 Russell's Super League career started with Wigan, playing some games on loan to Hull FC.

 Gold Coast Titans

 He then agreed a two-year deal with Australian NRL team, the Gold Coast Titans, but returned to England a season later.